itaymigdal/PichichiH0ll0wer/README.md

 # Features
 - Configurable builder
 - Payload encrypted and compressed (and optionally splitted) in the hollow loader
-- Hollower does not using the very suspicious call Nt/ZwUnmapViewOfSection
+- Hollower does not use the very suspicious call Nt/ZwUnmapViewOfSection
 - Can build EXE / DLL hollow loaders
 - Can block unsigned microsoft DLLs from being loaded to the hollowed process
 - Obfuscated sleep using useless calculations